 - Current mode C transponder check

-- Instruments capable if flying actual IFR ( If you plan on getting actual time).
+- Instruments capable of flying IFR, if planning on flying actual IFR

 - Text book to read prior to our instructor arriving at your airport.

 - The Instrument Oral Study Guide which also needs to be read prior to our arrival.
 (We will go over questions in this oral every day during training).

 Our 14 day instrument course costs are as follows:

 We plan on 6 to 8 hours per day working together, Our instructor rate per hour is $50.00 in our aircraft, $60.00 in your aircraft, or $100.00 if your aircraft is complex or Advance Technical Trainer.